boydx/geosalad/PITCHME.md

 #HSLIDE
 ###More open source!
-* Students have asked for it
+* Students have requested it
-* QGIS is robust, free, and runs on a macOS
+* QGIS is robust, free, and runs on a mac OS
 * We'll still use ArcGIS (You'll get a year license)

 #HSLIDE
 ###More code!
-* Text-based instructions are cool
+* Text-based instructions are cool, dude
-* Platform independence
+* ESC the desktop, free your workflow
 * SQL, shell scripts, Python
-* GitHub will help manage our code, too!

 #HSLIDE
 #EXAMPLES?